Prasanth-Kumar87/CARD_evolution/README.md

 Evolution and functional divergence of typical and atypical caspase activation and recruitment domains in innate immune signaling.

-This repository contains scripts, datasets, and analyses used in the study of evolutionary and functional divergence of typical and atypical CARDs, with a focus on NLRC5 atypical CARD.
+This repository contains scripts, datasets, and analyses used in the study of evolutionary and functional divergence of typical and atypical CARDs.